chinmaypittule/Project---Loan-Approval-Prediction-/README.md

 ## Dataset

-The dataset used for this project can be found in file .
-It includes information about past loan applications, such as applicant details, loan amount, credit score, employment history, etc.
+The dataset used for this project can be found in the file.
+It includes information about some crucial data that should be considered for Loan Approval.

 ## Features